 One thing that you might find surprising is you will likely sell your device for many different prices.
 For example, a knee implant might sell for $2000 to a hospital in New York City and $1000 dollars to a hospital in Indianapolis.
 That very same knee implant might sell for $300 dollars in India and the government in France might tell you they will buy it for $500.

 There are so many factors that go into reimbursement.
 It is important to understand the process in the different regions you’d like to sell.
 Most countries have a coding system that will dictate the costs for procedures and products.

 You also want to make sure you integrate your reimbursement strategy with your regulatory strategy.
 A lot of times the reimbursement codes are tied to the intended use of the product.

 Reimbursement is not a fun topic and it is important to connect with experts to prevent any headaches when it comes to launching your product.

 Once your product is being sold and used, you have a responsibility to oversee its efficacy.
-While the stringent regulatory process is as thorough as possible, the fact is that clinical trials carried out in the validation phase involves relatively few people, or none at all in the case of simulated use trials.
+While the stringent regulatory process is as thorough as possible, the fact is that clinical trials carried out in the validation phase involve relatively few people, or none at all in the case of simulated use trials.

 When it comes to product surveillance in the US, the FDA has established MedWatch, a web-based portal designed to facilitate PMS.
-Medical device developers can submit reports of any reported risks, failures, or nonconformance incidents which may occur during the use of the device.
+Medical device developers can submit reports of any reported risks, failures, or nonconformance incidents that may occur during the use of the device.
 The FDA also carries out independent PMS.